hugoofilipe/fugaemfamilia-backend/readme.md

 - The frontend should be accessible at the subdomain "backoffice" of the host machine.
 - The backend should be accessible at the subdomain "backoffice" of the host machine.

+## Production
+After you commit and push the changes to the repository, github actions will automatically build, bump the version and create a release.
+After this you need to go to the cpanel and update repository to the latest version (branch master) and restart the backend application.
+To check if the backend is running correctly, you can use the endpoit http://fugaemfamilia.huna.pt/backoffice/version to check the version of the backend is the latest.

 ## Environment Variables
 Dont forget to set the environment variables in the .env file in the root folder of the backend project.
 The .env file should contain the following variables:
 ```